-The Department of Valuation and Taxation undertakes research, teaching and data-gathering on land-related tax issues to inform public decision-making.
+The Department of Valuation and Taxation seeks to inform public decision-making on land-related tax issues through research, teaching, and data-gathering.
 We bring together scholars interested in the practical applications of their research and public officials seeking to benefit from a wider perspective on the policy issues they face.
-Our research, publications, educational programs, Web-based instructional courses, conferences, and seminars address three major land-related tax issues:
+Our work addresses three major land-related tax issues:

-- Property taxation is the most important current instrument for the taxation of land value.
-Our work investigates the impact of the property tax on individuals, businesses, and local governments that use it to finance public services.
+Property taxation is the most important current instrument for the taxation of land value.
+We investigate the impact of the property tax on taxpayers and local governments that use it to finance public services.
 Our research also supplies basic data on domestic and international property tax practices.